John-MEO-o/100-days-of-code/r1-log.md

 I've been started My product Landing Page: https://codepen.io/jayson-lz/pen/dyXOrBQ for now its just an html page with no styles added, then I'll add the css and finish this task

+### R2D15
+At last I'm getting to the final task of Web Responsive Design chapter!
+Landing Page is complete now)